scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 ## My Meta Ideas

 One beautiful thing about meta ideas is that no one can really copyright them.
 There's nothing to steal.
 They're basically suggestions.
 You _only_ get out of them what you put into them.
-So, I'm happy to share them here and will update this page with new ones.
+So, I'm happy to share my meta ideas here and will update this page with new ones.
+(Organizing this list will be an ongoing process.)

-(This list isn't organized in a great way, but hopefully it's useful.
-I do plan on continuously elaborating on these and adding new ideas over time.)

 ### General / non-music